 The Lady Tigers' offense picked it up a notch and managed 13 points in the second quarter but was still trailing 43-20 at halftime.

 "At halftime, we talked about how it wasn't a done deal, but if we continued to play the way we were playing, then this game was over," Fannett-Metal coach Jenny Lauthers said.
-"It was about pride, and it was about heart, and it was about coming out and starting to do some things the right way."

 The first three minutes of the second half were the Tigers' best of the night.
 They opened the quarter on a four-point run to cut the deficit to 18, but Bard called a timeout, and the Indians quickly regained the momentum.